Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Every moment you get is a gift.
-Spend it on things that matter.
-Don't spend it by dwelling on unhappy things."
+> "Be who you are and say what you feel because those who mind don't matter and those who matter don't mind."
-> — **Celestine Chua**
+> — **Dr. Seuss**

 ---